Data and Research

 Local Childhood Obesity Rates

 From 2011 - 2014, school nurses and local health department staff in Utah County, Wasatch County, Weber County, and in 2016 state wide, collected height and weight data for elementary school students to determine the rates of overweight and obesity in their respective districts.
+In 2018, Davis County colllected height and weight data for elementary school students.
 The EPICC Program produced the following reports with local and state level rates:

 - Childhood Overweight in Utah County, 2012